Exponential Savings in Agnostic Active Learning through Abstention: Exponential savings under the model misspecification

 \section{Exponential savings under the model misspecification}

 We return to the setting where abstention is not allowed.
-The result of \citep[Theorem 4]{hanneke2015minimax} implies that if Massart's noise assumption \eqref{eq:massartsmargin} holds, $\eps \in (0, h/24), \delta \in [0, 1/24]$, and the Bayes optimal rule $f^*_B$ belongs to $\F$, then at least
+The result of \citet[Theorem 4]{hanneke2015minimax} implies that if Massart's noise assumption \eqref{eq:massartsmargin} holds, $\eps \in (0, h/24), \delta \in [0, 1/24]$, and the Bayes optimal rule $f^*_B$ belongs to $\F$, then at least

 label requests are needed to construct $\widetilde{f}$ satisfying $R(\widetilde{f}) - R(f^*) \le \varepsilon$, with probability at least $1 - \delta$, for some distribution of the unlabeled data $P_X$.
 In particular, this result implies that the condition $\mathbf{s} < \infty$ is necessary for exponential savings in the number of label requests in this setup.
-Further, the aforementioned lower bound in \citep[Section 4.1]{Kaariainen05} shows that the bounded noise assumption \eqref{eq:massartsmargin} is necessary on the set where at least two functions in $\F$ disagree.
-Otherwise, one can easily choose $P_X$, so that the passive lower bound $\Omega\left(\frac{1}{\eps^2}\right)$ holds.
+Further, the aforementioned lower bound in Example \ref{ex:large_noise} shows that the bounded noise assumption \eqref{eq:massartsmargin} is necessary on the set where at least two functions in $\F$ disagree.
+Otherwise, one can easily choose a distribution on $\X \times \{0, 1\}$, so that the passive lower bound $\Omega\left(\frac{1}{\eps^2}\right)$ holds.

 However, it is not immediately clear if the usual assumption $f^*_B \in \F$ is also needed when \eqref{eq:massartsmargin} holds for some $h > 0$.
 The lower bound in \citep[Theorem 3]{Kaariainen05} exploits a specific situation where $f^*_B \notin \F$, and there exist $f, g \in \F$ that disagree on a set of \emph{infinite size} and this leads to the agnostic lower bound $\Omega\left(\frac{1}{\eps^2}\right)$.
 To avoid this obstacle in passive learning with deterministic labeling, \citet{Bendavid14}\footnote{Their analysis is extended to the bounded noise case in \citep{bousquet2019fast}.} introduced the notion of the \emph{diameter} of $\F$.
-Recall that it is the smallest integer $D$ such that
+Recall that

 Similar to the star number, this complexity measure is infinite for many natural classes.
 However, it is still relevant, as many existing lower bounds in classification use the classes with a finite diameter \citep{Massart06, Audibert09}.
 Our second main result shows that if $D$ is finite, one can avoid the model misspecification problem in active learning under Massart's noise. \begin{Theorem} Assume that the diameter of $\F$ is equal to $D$ and the VC dimension of $\F$ is equal to $d$.
 Fix $\eps, \delta \in (0,1]$.
 If Massart's noise condition \eqref{eq:massartsmargin} is satisfied and $h > 0$ is known, then there is an active learning algorithm (namely, Algorithm \ref{alg:finitediam}) such that after requesting at most